supposedly/dialect-museum/README.md

 A quick note: This is the weirdest project I've ever worked on in terms of timeline.
-It started life as a weekend project in December 2020 — no idea how I tricked myself into believing I was gonna make that work — and after loads of desperate thonking, two 3-month hiatuses thanks to school, and an ongoing third hiatus, it's managed to balloon into taking up an entire year of my life.
+It started life as a weekend project in December 2020 — no idea how I tricked myself into believing I was gonna make that work — and after loads of desperate thonking, two 3-month hiatuses thanks to school, and a still-ongoing third hiatus, it's managed to balloon into taking up an entire year of my life.
 If you ask me, the solution isn't even all that complicated or tough.
 It just took me an absurdly long time to get to it.

-Since it's been in the works for that long, the project has some bizarre holdovers from earl decisions that I don't stand by anymore.
+Since it's been in the works for that long, the project has some bizarre holdovers from early decisions that I don't stand by anymore.
 I still have to explain them below, though.
 When I discuss those bits, I'll add a big red ❌ before them and explain what a better technique would be.